fornewid/neumorphism/README.md

   - View: Button, FloatingActionButton, ImageView
 - Draw a text shadow on TextView for Neumorphism.

-> If you want more features, please click [new issue](https://github.com/fornewid/neumorphism/issues/new) and report to me!
+> If you want more features or want to fix bugs, please click [new issue](https://github.com/fornewid/neumorphism/issues/new/choose) and report to me!

 ## Usage
 There is a [sample](https://github.com/fornewid/neumorphism/tree/master/sample) provided which shows how to use the library: